Trump lashes out at Time Warner for canceling OAN

 “I believe the people of this Country should protest the decision to eliminate OAN, a very important voice,” the former president said in a statement on Monday.
 “Demand that OAN be allowed to stay on the air.
 It is far bigger and more popular than anyone knows, and importantly, it represents the voice of a very large group of people!”

-In recent months, multiple cable providers have axed OAN, an outspokenly pro-Trump network that has been accused of promoting right-wing conspiracy theories – including in a $1.6bn lawsuit by two voting machine companies.
+In recent months, multiple cable providers have axed OAN, an outspokenly pro-Trump network that has been accused of promoting right-wing conspiracy theories – including in a $1.6bn lawsuit by two voting machine companies, Smartmatic and Dominion Voting Systems.

 On Monday, Mr Trump called on his supporters to save the channel, which he called “very popular and wonderful.”